tanishq51099/tanishq51099.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Data Scientist"
 collection: teaching
-type: "Undergraduate course"
+type:
 permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+venue: "Global Observatory for Ecosystem Services, Michigan State University"
-date: 2014-01-01
+date: 2024-06-05
-location: "City, Country"
+location: "East Lansing, MI, USA"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.